-At the start and close of FY 2018 HW PFAC was comprised of 13 patient and family advisors (52%) and 12 BIDMC staff members (48%).
-Four advisors departed and four new advisors joined.
-Staff members include the Senior Director of Social Work and Patient and Family Engagement, the Senior Vice President for Patient Care Services and Chief Nursing Officer; the Vice President of Health Care Quality, a Director from the Office of Improvement and Innovation; a Hospitalist with an appointment as Associate Director for Inpatient Quality; two Ambulatory Directors; the Senior Director and the Program Director of the Office of BIDMC Experience; the Clinical Director of Operations in the Emergency Department and a Clinical Nurse Specialist in the Emergency Department (who resigned mid-year due to a new job), and a representative from BIDCO (Beth Israel Deaconess Care Organization).
+At the start and close of FY 2019 HW PFAC was comprised of 13 patient and family advisors (52%) and 11 BIDMC staff members (48%).
+One advisor departed and one new advisor joined.
+Staff members include the Senior Director of Social Work and Patient and Family Engagement, Senior Vice President, Ambulatory and Clinical Services; the Vice President of Health Care Quality, a Hospitalist with an appointment as Associate Director for Inpatient Quality; an Ambulatory Director; the Senior Director and the Program Director of the Office of BIDMC Experience; Director of Ambulatory Operations, Director of Advanced Analytics; Director of Project Management and Process Improvement; a senior IT Project Manager; a nurse specialist in the Emergency Department, and Director of Clinical Operations from BIDCO (Beth Israel Deaconess Care Organization).

 As dictated in the Hospital-Wide Patient and Family Advisory Council Bylaws (attached, see appendix) the HW PFAC utilizes term limits.
 A term is two years; advisors are able to extend their terms for additional one or two years, for a maximum of four years.
 After the terms are completed, as emeritus members, they will no longer attend meetings, but will have opportunities be active participants in other patient and family engagement opportunities.
+This year, one advisor's term ended.

 The HW PFAC is co-chaired by a patient/family advisor and the Senior Director of Social Work and Patient and Family Engagement.
 The advisor chairperson is elected by patient/family advisors and serves for two years.
 If an advisor is elected at the end of his/her third or fourth year, that person may extend his/her membership for one or two years in order to fulfill the two year co-chair term.
-In FY 2018, advisors elected a new chairperson, an advisor who was in his fourth year on PFAC who will serve until September, 2020.
-The outgoing chair of the HW PFAC will continue to be a member of BIDMC's quality and safety committee, the Patient Care Assessment Committee.
+The current advisor chairperson will serve until September, 2020.